-Farming has been the ultimate source of food and economic growth since time immemorial.
-With various ways of farming practices, the world seems to have spread its legs in the farming sector.
+Farming has been the ultimate source of food and economic growth since immemorial.
+With various farming practices, the world seems to have spread its legs in the farming sector.

 The crops that are cultivated take a lot of effort and hard work.
 Various measures, machines and types of farming are undertaken to get high yields.

 Many people earn their livelihood through farming only.
-The farmers grow crops, sell them and wait for the harvesting season to grow crops again, and this process goes on.
+The farmers grow crops, sell them and wait for the harvesting season to grow crops again, and this process continues.

 The rapid increase in the population rate has put forward a challenge to food security.
-Scarcity of food is one of the biggest issues in the world today.
+Food scarcity is one of the biggest issues in the world today.

-To address this problem, several improved crop management strategies need to come into play as soon as possible.
+To address this problem, several improved crop management strategies must come into play immediately.

 The crops are produced in bulk and are of various types.
 Cash crops and Food crops are the two major types of crops.